AudeizReading/virtual-campus-42nice/README.md

 ## New Features

-- Node.js is now an optional component *(not tested yet)*.
+- Node.js is now an optional component and works.
 - You can now work in real-time on your project.
 Just provide the path and it would be bound to the container.
+You can provide any form of path: absolute, relative, with tilde or environment variables, until it is a valid path.
 If you do not provide it, a dev container will be built without the capability to update in real-time, on your host, your work. **Not available on the defense container.**
 - The 42's header vim plugin is now installed and works well.
-You have just to enter your 42's login (otherwise it will use marvin as login).
-By default the address mail related is by default ended with `[at]student-42nice[dot]fr`
+You have just to enter your 42's login (otherwise it will use marvin or the username you are logged on as login).
+By default the address mail related is by default ended with `[at]student[dot]42nice[dot]fr`
 - You can now start a container into a container (in theory choose firefox opt + docker opt for being able to run an inception container).
 For an overview of the process in action, I recommend this blog post that helped me a lot [Docker in Docker](https://blog.hiebl.cc/posts/gitlab-runner-docker-in-docker/).
+- The source docker image was upgraded with adding some developers tools (`netcat`, `build-essentials`...).
+The new version includes a shell script with options to install on built stage, this in order to get the smallest docker layer possible, even all options installed generate a Docker image of about 2.5GB (100s for building).
+Minimal size is 1.57GB.

 ## Previous Features